 The natural question: can you freeze mozzarella?

 The answer is yes!

 We’ll explain exactly how to freeze mozzarella cheese, whether you have blocks of mozzarella or fresh mozzarella.
 Plus, we’ll detail the changes you need to be aware of, so you can choose the right storage method for you.

-Here’s the lowdown if you’re in a hurry: Frozen mozzarella lasts for a whole 8 months.
+Here’s the lowdown if you’re in a hurry: Frozen mozzarella lasts eight months.
 With fresh mozzarella, you need to drain the water or brine beforehand.
-For blocks of mozzarella, make sure you wrap it well to avoid drying out from freezer burn.
+For blocks of mozzarella, make sure you wrap them well to avoid drying out from freezer burn.

 Should You Freeze Mozzarella Cheese?

 The only change you have to look out for is in the texture.
 Your mozzarella is likely to dry out after you’ve frozen and thawed it.